 - the staff handbook

-- the staff code of conduct
+- · the staff code of conduct

-- the visitor's/volunteer's code of conduct
+- the parent/visitor code of conduct

-In the first instance, unless the employee reasonably believes their Principal to be involved in the wrongdoing, any concerns should be raised with the employee's

-Principal.
-If he/she believes the Principal to be involved, then the employee should proceed straight to the CEO.
+In the first instance, unless the employee reasonably believes their Head teacher to be involved in the wrongdoing, any concerns should be raised with the employee's Head teacher.
+If he/she believes the Head teacher, then the employee should proceed straight to the Executive Head teacher.